Battle of Zonchio: Previous movements

-In late July, Grimani and his fleet sighted the Ottoman armada between Coron and Modon, but Kemal was not out for battle, but to reinforce Ottoman positions on land, following the coast so tightly that some vessels ran aground and their Greek crews deserted to the Venetians.
+In late July, Grimani and his fleet sighted the Ottoman armada between Coron and Modon, but Davud Pasha was not out for battle, but to reinforce Ottoman positions on land, following the coast so tightly that some vessels ran aground and their Greek crews deserted to the Venetians.
 The Ottomans entered the gulf of Corone on Jul 24 and disembarked some men in Sapienza.
-Grimani waited for them to do so and followed them, but he found wind unfavorable to attack, so he ultimately returned to Modon with his light galleys while leaving his carracks and heavier galleys at open sea.
-He sought his chance several times more the next days, but it failed to appear.
+Grimani waited for them to do so and followed them, but he found the wind unfavorable for an attack, so he ultimately returned to Modon with his light galleys while leaving his carracks and heavier galleys on the open sea.
+He sought his chance several times more in the following days, but it failed to appear.

-Meanwhile, Kemal remained around Sapientza and sacked Sapientza the island.
+Meanwhile, the Ottomans remained around Sapientza and sacked Sapientza the island.
 One of his cargo ships fortuitously sank on August 7.
-Days later, between August 8 and 10, Kemal moved his fleet from Sapienza to Navarino and performed his own maneuvers trying to draw Grimani to fight, but turning out to be feints.
+Days later, between August 8 and 10, Davud Pasha moved his fleet from Sapienza to Navarino and performed his own maneuvers trying to draw Grimani to fight, but turning out to be feints.
 Battle finally came on August 12 near Cape Zonchio, when the Ottomans abandoned the bay and Grimani found the wind necessary to attack.

 Opposing forces

 One of the two great Ottoman carracks, called göke, under the command of Kemal Reis.

 The Ottoman armada counted 260 ships, including 60 light galleys, 3 great galleys similar to the posterior galleasses, 30 galiots, 30-40 fustas, 23 sailing ships of both war and transport and 111 barges with cavalry and artillery.
 It carried possibly as many as 35,000 fighting men aboard, many among them elite Janissaries.
 Sultan Bayezid II, seeking to maximize the effectiveness of the Ottoman Navy, had given command to experienced corsairs like Kemal Reis and Burak Reis.

 As sailing warships were occasionally used by western countries in the Mediterranean, the Ottomans had built two massive carracks called göke (from cog) under the guidance of renegade Venetian engineer Gianni, who had worked in the Venetian Arsenal.
-The two ships were enormous by the standards of the age, displacing 1800 tons each and carrying heavy artillery and one thousand fighting men and were moved by both sails and rows.
+The two ships were enormous by the standards of the age, displacing 1800 tons each and carrying over 40 guns and one thousand fighting men, and they were moved by both sails and rows.
 Their length was said to be of seventy cubits, and their maintops were large enough to hold forty arquebusiers and archers.
 The ships were thought to be invulnerable to Venetian galleys.

-The Venetian fleet was much smaller, with only 95 vessels of both sail and row, although those were superior in tonnage, carrying 25,000 fighters in total.
-Other sources give 123.
+The Venetian fleet was much smaller, with only 95 vessels, although was superior in individual tonnage, carrying 25,000 fighters in total.
 It was composed of 17 galleys, 46 galliots, and about 15 carracks at the time.
+Other sources give 123 ships.
 The fleet had more heavy carracks and great galleys than its counterpart, including two 1200-ton carracks, one of them named Pandora.
 Grimani was confident all of these ships would grant him the victory despite the steep difference in numbers.